In-patient luxury rehab center in Thailand

 1. Marijuana

 Marijuana is a psychoactive drug used for both recreational and medicinal purposes.
-Marijuana addiction, also known as marijuana/cannabis use disorder, refers to problematic marijuana use.
-Like with other forms of addiction, a person keeps using marijuana despite the consequences it causes.
+Marijuana addiction, also known as marijuana/cannabis use disorder, refers to the chronic relapse associated with the compulsive and excessive consumption of marijuana or cannabis despite its detrimental consequences.

-According to a study from Nature Reviews Disease Primers, marijuana addiction affects 10% of 193 million cannabis users in the world.
-The CDC reports that marijuana is the most commonly used federally illegal drug in the United States.
-In 2019, around 48.2 million people, or 18% of Americans had used cannabis at least once.
+Statistics show that marijuana addiction affects approximately 10% of 193 million cannabis users worldwide, according to a 2021 article published in Nature Reviews Disease Primers by Professor Jason P. Connor of The University of Queensland and colleagues from Toronto, Munich, and Lebanon.
+The Centers for Disease Control and Prevention reports that marijuana is the most commonly used federally illegal drug in the United States.
+In 2019, around 48.2 million people, or 18% of Americans, had used cannabis at least once.
 The same report also states that three in 10 people who use marijuana develop marijuana use disorder.

-Chronic and repeated use of marijuana leads to tolerance and may contribute to the development of addiction.
-Other causes of marijuana addiction include genetic or heredity and mental health factors such as anxiety and depression.
+The causes of marijuana addiction may be due to the chronic and repeated use of marijuana that leads to tolerance and may contribute to the development of addiction.
+A combination of factors, including genetic predisposition, existing mental health conditions such as anxiety and depression, and socio-environmental influences, may influence marijuana addiction.

 2. Cocaine

-Cocaine is a powerful and highly addictive stimulant drug made from the leaves of the coca plant native to South Africa.
-Cocaine addiction is a disorder indicated by a compulsive need to take cocaine regardless of harmful effects on a person’s physical and mental health and well-being.
+Cocaine is a powerful and highly addictive stimulant drug made from the coca plant leaves native to South Africa.
+Cocaine addiction is a disorder indicated by a compulsive need to take cocaine regardless of its harmful physical and mental health effects.

-According to the National Institute on Drug Abuse in 2020, about 5.2 million people ages 12 and older have used cocaine in the past 12 months.
-In the same year, 1.3 million people had cocaine use disorder.
-Around 19,447 people in the United States died due to consequences associated with cocaine overdose.
+About 4.8 million people aged 12 and older have used cocaine in 2021, as the National Institute on Drug Abuse reported in 2021.
+In the same year, around 1.4 million people suffered from cocaine use disorder.
+About 24,486 people died in the United States due to complications associated with cocaine overdose.

-Short-term effects of cocaine use include euphoria and high energy levels.
-With the progression of a cocaine use disorder, a person is susceptible to various long-term effects including legal problems, incarceration, malnourishment, lung infections, scarring, nasal perforation, cardiovascular problems, heart attack, and stroke, just to name a few.
+The short-term effects of cocaine use include euphoria and high energy levels.
+With the progression of cocaine use disorder, susceptibility to various long-term effects increases, including legal problems, incarceration, malnourishment, lung infections, scarring, nasal perforation, cardiovascular problems, heart attack, and stroke.

 Cocaine use disorder is diagnosed when a patient meets the criteria from DSM-5.